zand3rs/memori/README.md

 # memori

 A simple cache/queue using [Redis](http://redis.io/) as the default storage.
-Supports storing of any data type.
+Supports any data type.

 ## Dependencies